-Special Awards
+Special Awards:

-- Valedictorian: Student completing the IHL core curriculum and maintaining the highest four-year average in scholarship and attending that school in the eleventh and twelfth grade.
+Valedictorian: Student completing the IHL core curriculum and maintaining the highest four-year average in scholarship and attending that school in the eleventh and twelfth grade.
 Neither correspondence nor summer school courses will be calculated into this average.
+To qualify for Valedictorian a student must take 2 advanced placement classes or 2 dual credit courses.

-At least two advanced placement (AP) or dual credit/enrollment courses must be taken to qualify for this award. - Salutatorian: Student completing the IHL core curriculum and maintaining the second highest four-year average in scholarship and attending that school in the eleventh and twelfth grade.
+Salutatorian: Student completing the IHL core curriculum and maintaining the second highest four-year average in scholarship and attending that school in the eleventh and twelfth grade.
 Neither correspondence nor summer school courses will be calculated into this average.
+To qualify for Salutatorian a student must take 2 advanced placement classes or 2 dual credit courses.

-At least two advanced placement (AP) or dual credit/enrollment courses must be taken to qualify for this award. - Other Awards: Students will be selected as set forth by the Awards committee.
+Other Awards: Students will be selected as set forth by the Awards committee.